Impacted Tooth Exposure

 Expose and Bond Treatment

 Exposing an impacted tooth requires a team effort between an orthodontist and an oral surgeon.
-At the consultation appointment, you will meet with Dr. Boynton or Dr. McMahon, who will examine your or your child’s oral health.
+At the consultation appointment, you will meet with Dr. Boynton, who will examine your or your child’s oral health.
 We will take 3D scans of the mouth and face to determine the exact location and treatment plan for the impacted tooth.

-As qualified oral surgeons, we offer a variety of anesthesia and sedation options, and we will help select the right option for your needs prior to surgery.
+As a qualified oral surgeon, Dr. Boynton offers a variety of anesthesia and sedation options, and we will help select the right option for your needs prior to surgery.
 Local anesthesia and IV sedation are common anesthesia options used for exposing an impacted tooth, but all of your options and selection of pain management will be discussed during your first visit.

 The first part of the treatment begins by making enough room in the mouth for the impacted tooth to come in.
 Your orthodontist will use braces to gently shift the other teeth into their new positions.
 Once space has been created, your oral surgeon will expose the impacted tooth during a minor surgical procedure.